alac/instant_jp_vocab/README.md

-# instant_jp_vocab
+# clipboard_translate
-Monitor the clipboard and generate vocabulary lists for Japanese sentences.
+Copy Japanese sentences and automatically generate translations or vocabulary lists using AI.
 Useful with a text hooking utility like Textractor.

 !["Recording of the live translation behavior"](docs/image_translation_definition.gif)